 With the legalization of cannabis, which also makes it possible to test products by analysis, it becomes easier for consumers to check their purchase quality.
 Cannabis cultivation is not witchcraft, but just like the cultivation of vegetables and fruit, pesticides are used.
 And some pesticides can be toxic if ingested.

-If you buy cannabis from a reputable retailer, don’t be afraid to find out about the origin of the products you buy to ensure they are of good quality in terms of bacteria, solvent residues, etc. If you have the opportunity to purchase an herb from a good seller, they can help you to certify the THC content of cannabis products through analytical laboratory tests.
+If you buy cannabis from a reputable retailer, don’t be afraid to find out about the origin of the products you buy to ensure they are of good quality in terms of bacteria, solvent residues, etc. If you have the opportunity to purchase cannabis herbs from online store, they can help you to certify the THC content of cannabis products through analytical laboratory tests.
 This would obviously be the safest way for a beginner to make a responsible decision and not have a bad experience because he has used too much cannabis.

 If you do not have access to such detailed information, you should bear in mind that valuable cannabis always has a strong smell and should be slightly moist, even if dried.
 Craft growers also grow cannabis with more care than the Government weed, so always support your local grower if you don’t grow yourself.
 You’ll get a better quality product grown with love!